Learning by Doing: Legal Clinics

 Represent clients with divorce and domestic relations disputes in negotiations and in court.

 Work with patent attorneys from the law firm of K&L Gates LLP to research and write patentability opinions, perform clearance searches, and guide clients through intellectual property issues.
+(Offered in the fall and spring semesters).

 Practice alternative dispute resolution techniques involving juvenile court matters, criminal misdemeanors, employment discrimination cases, landlord-tenant disputes and small claims.